Best Bloomberg Terminal Alternatives for Small Hedge Funds in 2026

 Recommended: Godel Terminal + Interactive Brokers

 Use Godel for research and data analysis via its web-based terminal interface and Interactive Brokers for execution with its robust algorithmic trading API.
-This combination costs ~$30,000/year for a 5-person team vs $138,300 for Bloomberg.
+This combination costs roughly $11,000/year for a 5-person team vs $141,600 for Bloomberg at multi-seat pricing.

 For Value/Fundamental Funds